gamma-opt/oip-notes/course/part1/8-examples-MIP.md

 # Mathematical programming models: (mixed-)integer examples

 In this lecture, we develop further the notion of modelling problem using integer-valued decision variables.
-When a model is sucht that both continuous and integer variables are present, we say that it is a mixed-integer programming (MIP) model.
+When a model is such that both continuous and integer variables are present, we say that it is a mixed-integer programming (MIP) model.

 First, we start by introducing the famous **Travelling Salesperson Problem**, which can be formulated as an integer programming model.
 Then we expand some of our previous examples from the previous lectures, such that they include additional decisions that can be modelled using integer variables.